LP

 Local Projection (LP) model for estimating impulse response functions (IRFs) in a flexible and semi-parametric manner.

-Each LP regression estimates the dynamic response of an outcome variable at future horizon h
+Each LP regression estimates the dynamic response of an outcome variable at future horizon h to a one-period change in a treatment variable at time t, controlling for contemporaneous and lagged covariates.

 The regression model is specified as: